mistrypragnesh40/OTPControl/README.md

 2. FillBorderColor : Entered Otp Tint Color.
 3. EmptyBorderColor: Default Border Color.
 4. SelectedOtp : This Property will return Entered Otp in Text Format.
+5. HorizontalSpacing: This Property used for setting horizontal space.
+6. VerticalSpacing : This property used for setting vertical space

 ## How To Get OTP Text on Button Click (ViewModel)